opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

   - position reward.
 - This is done by comparing a section in the miner response to the corresponding section in the ground truth synthetic invoice document.
 - Add the above three partial reward quantities to compute the total loss for the particular section.
-- Take the mean score of all such total losses over all the sections of the invoice document.
+- Take the mean score of all such total rewards over all the sections of the invoice document.

 **Response time penalty**
 : Calculate the response time penalty for the miner for these predictions.